Consumer Union Certificates

 There are thousands of mutual funds.
 An investor can create their portfolio by selecting a bond fund and a separate stock fund.
 Each fund will have its mix of bonds, stocks, and assets.
 There are short term, long term, target date, and even funds that invest in other funds.
 There is no shortage of available mutual fund managers and places that you can invest in.
 Plus, there are no rules that prevent you from investing in more than one.

 An index fund is focused on a particular index.
 The most popular and widely referenced indexes are the S&P 500 and the Dow Jones.
-The S&P is a collection of 500 stocks selected by Standard and Poor's, and the Dow Jones index is essentially the same concept.
+The S&P is a collection of 500 stocks selected by Standard and Poor's, and the Dow Jones index is mostly the same concept.
 Investing in an index fund is just mirroring the gains from the particular index.

 Thus, if you buy an S&P index fund, it will contain the stocks in the S&P Index in the same proportions as they exist in the market.
 With that said, an index fund can also be constructed from a particular sector, like industrials, technology, health care, or even green initiatives.
 Now that you understand how technical and fundamental analysis works, you can learn more about those tools to make decisions about when to invest.